Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Introduction

-The momentum step can be viewed as a memory term, which disappears in the case of gradient descent ($\alpha_n = 0$ in \eqref{eq:nm}).
-Because a wide range of applications are formulated as a non-convex optimization problem \cite{hardt2014understanding,candes2015phase,dauphin2014identifying,bhojanapalli2016global,ge2016matrix,ge2017no,li2018visualizing}, an important question is whether the benefits of momentum extend beyond convex optimization.
-Empirically, it is often observed that the use of momentum improves the speed of convergence for non-convex minimization tasks such as neural network optimization \cite{sutskever2013importance,he2016deep}.
+We note that $\xdisctilde$ in \eqref{eq:nm} reduces to gradient descent for the choice $\alpha_k = 0$, for all $k \in \N$.
+Because a wide range of applications is formulated as a non-convex optimization problem \cite{hardt2014understanding,candes2015phase,dauphin2014identifying,bhojanapalli2016global,ge2016matrix,ge2017no,li2018visualizing}, an important question is whether the benefits of momentum extend beyond convex optimization.
+Empirically, it is often observed that the use of momentum improves the speed of convergence for non-convex minimization tasks such as neural network training \cite{sutskever2013importance,he2016deep}.
 Theoretically, acceleration has been shown in some mild non-convex settings where finding a global minimizer remains tractable, see \textit{e.g.} \cite{hinder2020near,hermant2024study,gupta2024nesterov}.
 In this work, we only adopt \textit{smoothness} assumptions, which fall outside regimes where guarantees of global minimization can be obtained.

-\textbf{Lipschitz Gradient \:} When the objective $f$ has a Lipschitz continuous gradient, finding a $\varepsilon$-stationary point, \textit{i.e.} $x\in \R^d$ such that $\norm{\nabla f(x)} \le \varepsilon$, can be achieved by gradient descent in at most $\bigO(\varepsilon^{-2})$ gradient evaluations \cite[ (1.2.22)]{nesterovbook}.
+\textbf{Lipschitz Gradient \:} When the objective $f$ has a Lipschitz continuous gradient, finding an $\varepsilon$-stationary point, \textit{i.e.} $x\in \R^d$ such that $\norm{\nabla f(x)} \le \varepsilon$, can be achieved by gradient descent in at most $\bigO(\varepsilon^{-2})$ gradient evaluations \cite[ (1.2.22)]{nesterovbook}.
 This bound is worst-case optimal among first-order algorithms \cite{lowerboundI}.
 The momentum mechanism thus does not provably accelerate gradient descent, achieving a similar rate \cite{ghadimi2016accelerated}.
 This impossibility result suggests that the class of functions with merely Lipschitz-continuous gradients does not provide an adequate framework for understanding the acceleration mechanisms observed in practice.
 This motivates the study of higher-order smoothness assumptions.